-Identity theft is one of the fastest growing crimes of this century, according to the National Crime Prevention Council.
-Contrary to popular belief, the primary cause of it is not because more people are online since the crime of identity theft is not limited to online transactions or online banking.
-But it is caused by people not paying attention to the contents of sensitive information that they receive, online or offline, and not guarding that information with the care that it deserves.
-Research shows that the easiest way for identity thieves to obtain sensitive information is through traditional paper based sources.
-Identity theft has grown over 600% since 2000, leaving thousands of people with destroyed credit ratings.
-The crime has also damaged the reputations of the companies which mishandled the information and subjected them to civil lawsuits.
-The rising theft and fraud forced federal and state legislators to pass several laws to protect privacy and mandate secure handling of sensitive documents.
+Identity theft is one of the fastest growing crimes this century, according to National Crime Prevention Council.
+Contrary to popular belief, the primary cause is not because more people are online these crime of identity theft is not limited to online transactions or online banking.
+But is caused by people not paying attention to contents of sensitive information that receive, online or offline, and not guarding that information with these care deserves.
+Research shows the easiest way for identity thieves, to obtain sensitive information is traditional paper based sources.
+Identity theft have grown over 600% as 2000, leaving thousands of people with destroyed credit ratings.
+The crime damaged it reputations of companies which mishandled that information and subjected, to civil lawsuits.
+The rising theft and fraud forced federal and state legislators to pass several laws protect privacy and mandate secure handling of sensitives documents.

 Additional Info: http://www.identitytheftarticles.net

 The Fair and Accurate Credit Transactions Act, (FACTA.)

 The Act contains number of provisions intended to combat consumer fraud and related crimes, including identity theft, and to assist is victims.
 Specifically the act requires the destruction of papers containing consumer information before is discarded.

 - Identity theft is one of the fastest growing crimes in modern time

 - These Act states “any person who maintains or otherwise possesses consumer information for business purpose” must “properly dispose of information by taking reasonable measures to protect against unauthorized access to or the information in connection with is disposal”.
 Reasonable measures are defined by Act as “burning, pulverizing, or shredding of papers containing consumer information”.
 Another alternative is company to enter into agreement “with at party engaged in business record destruction to dispose of material, specifically identified as consumer information, in manner consistent with is rule”.